 The Friedman School pursues cutting-edge research and education from cell to society, including in molecular nutrition, human metabolism, population studies, clinical trials, nutrition interventions and behavior change, communication, food systems and sustainability, global food insecurity, humanitarian crises, and food economics and policy.

-- Associate Professor of Public Health and Family Medicine, Tufts University School of Medicine
+Professor of Public Health and Community Medicine, Tufts University School of Medicine

-Dr. Economos is involved in national obesity and public health activities and has served on four Institute of Medicine committees including the Roundtable on Obesity Solutions and the Committee on an Evidence Framework for Obesity Prevention Decision-Making.
-In addition, she serves on the American Heart Association’s Nutrition Council on Lifestyle and Cardiometabolic Health.
-Dr. Economos received a Bachelor of Science from Boston University, a Master of Science in Applied Physiology and Nutrition from Columbia University and a doctorate in Nutritional Biochemistry from Tufts University.
+Dr. Economos received a Bachelor of Science from Boston University, a Master of Science in Applied Physiology and Nutrition from Columbia University and a Doctorate in Nutritional Biochemistry from Tufts University

 Creating the You're The Mom project in Boston, Massachusetts and Atlanta, Georgia.
 YTM was a social media campaign that empowers moms to take small steps to make healthy eating fun and easy for their kids